KollinRT/PythonTextBasedGame/README.md

 nodes.
 Press `H` to consume the first available potion and `Esc` to exit.
 In battle, use the arrow keys or `A`/`D` to choose a target, number keys to trigger attacks, spells or abilities, and `H` to drink a potion while enemies counter.
+Healing spells automatically apply to the caster so you can focus on defence or offence without swapping target selection.

 ### Controls at a glance